tangkunyin/typedoc-default-themes/README.md

 # Default themes for TypeDoc

+This is an extension of default theme.
+I have made a little change in order to match the plugin (typedoc-plugin-toc-group)[https://github.com/tangkunyin/typedoc-plugin-toc-group]

 This module contains the default themes of TypeDoc.
 Visit http://typedoc.org/ to learn more about TypeDoc.